-Shoulder belt height adjustment (front seats only)
+Shoulder belt height adjustment (For front seats)

 The shoulder belt anchor height should be adjusted to the position best for you.
 (See "Precautions on seat belt usage" earlier in this section.)
-To adjust, pull out on the adjustment button and move the shoulder belt anchor to the desired position, so the belt passes over the center of the shoulder.
+To adjust, pull out or squeeze the adjustment button and move the shoulder belt anchor to the desired position, so the belt passes over the center of the shoulder.
 The belt should be away from your face and neck, but not falling off of your shoulder.
 Release the adjustment button to lock the shoulder belt anchor into position.